 Which brings me to the purpose of this post: GM Aids.

 Periodically I’ll post supplementary information, images, encounters, locations and side-trek adventures intended to be used in published campaigns.
 Today’s focuses on the many NPCs–especially the rival adventuring groups–found in the first book of Mummy’s Mask.
-Please note that none of the following images are my property.
-Some belong to Paizo Publishing, and others were discovered on Pinterest and belong to the artists who created them (signatures are on many of the images).

 So without further ado: let’s get rolling!